Chronicles of the Residuum: A Decade-Long Journey Through Sound, Story, and the Unexplained.

 "Chronicles of the Residuum" is more than an album—it’s a living, evolving universe, shaped by art, music, literature, collaboration, and even the unexplained.
 As Rob puts it, “We'll just have to see where the story takes us, I think”.

 Chronicles of The Residuum is available now.
-For more details on the lates from Rob Ratcliffe.
+For more details on the latest from Rob Ratcliffe.
 Click the below links to stay connected!

 Article By Steve Harrison